marcopist/tinksync/README.md

 ### Check your integration

-Run the following command to see all the accounts you have successfully conntected.
+Run the following command to see all the accounts you have successfully connected.

 ```
-python -m tinksync.cli --accounts
+tinksync --accounts
 ```

 ```